nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-add-a-button-in-the-jsf-ui.md

 ---
-title: How to Add a Button in the JSF UI
+title: 'HOWTO: Add a Button in the JSF UI'
 review:
     comment: ''
     date: '2015-12-01'